Ajayjam97/DotNet/README.md

 ## Baseline requirement of any Solution/Application

-1. Fast
-2. Secure
-3. Reliable
-4. Easy to maintain
+<b>The solution provided should be fast, secure, reliable & easy to maintain at the least.</b>
 (Other than the techinal aspect of the application you also need to make sure you know the weakness, strengths, competition & growth startegy of the business for which you are planning to solution.)

 ## System Architecture process